 You can learn more about Sea Life aquarium here.

 Just a heads up.
-Legoland Discovery Center is going to be joining Sea Life Aquarium at Great Lakes Crossing in Auburn Hills.
-It will be opening Spring of 2016.
+Legoland Discovery Center is also located with Sea Life Aquarium at Great Lakes Crossing in Auburn Hills.
 LegoLand is a must visit if you have children that enjoy Lego’s….so much fun!
 Learn more at LegolandDiscoveryCenter.com/Michigan.